-With a little outside-the-box thinking, it’s possible to approach the problem of procrastiantion in an entirely different way.
+With a little outside-the-box thinking, it’s possible to approach the problem of procrastination in an entirely different way.

-What if instead of fighting against procrastiantion, we used it to get things done?
+What if instead of fighting against procrastination, we used it to get things done?
 Sound like a contradition in terms?

-Check out this article I wrote about how I use procrastiantion to actually be more productive: Productive Procrastination: How to Get More Done by Procrastinating on Purpose
+Check out this article I wrote about how I use procrastination to actually be more productive: Productive Procrastination: How to Get More Done by Procrastinating on Purpose

 Summary and Conclusion